What is paper trading?

 With demo accounts, there is very little emotional attachment.
 That’s why it’s important to understand that a demo account should be treated as a real-money account.
 Take every trade seriously, as if you really are trading with your own money.

-Ongoing Learning Is Key
+Ongoing Learning Is Key to paper trading

 Demo trading accounts should be used to fine-tune your trading skills.
 While you are paper trading, use educational resources like articles, blogs, webinars, seminars, expert advice, and commentary to assist you.